Interactive Occlusion Boundary Estimation through Exploitation of Synthetic Data: Experiments

 In this section, we sequentially present the experimental setup, the qualitative and quantitative results, and the ablation studies.
-More dataset details, experiments, and ablation studies are provided in the supplementary materials.
+More dataset details, experiments (\eg,~\interactiveMethodName~on more datasets, OB applications,~\etc), and additional ablation studies are provided in \emph{Supp}.